auberginekenobi/pedpancan_ecdna/README.md

 ## Installation

 (Almost) all code is in jupyter notebook format.
 Packages and dependencies are installed using `conda`.
 For instructions on how to set up conda on your workstation, see [Setting up your workstation](https://github.com/chavez-lab/protocols/tree/main/Setting_up_your_workstation).
-Dependencies should be clearly indicated in the first cell of each notebook.
+Dependencies should be clearly indicated (but aren't always, haha) in the first cell of each notebook.
 To install a conda environment from a .yml file, run
 ```
 ## Create a new environment and install all packages
 conda env create -f environment.yml